aqsarumaney/merchant-risk-intelligence/README.md

 - Early signs of risk deterioration
 - Data-quality issues that could affect reporting

-The project was inspired by the type of portfolio and risk-analysis work described in a Data Analyst opportunity I was researching.
+The project is a portfolio case study designed to demonstrate practical SQL, Power BI, data-quality, business-analysis and risk-monitoring skills.
 The company, data and methodology used here are entirely fictional.

 ---